-Here are 10 of the easiest workouts ever (that don’t chintz out on results).
+Here are 10 of the easiest workouts ever that don’t chintz out on results.
 They range from one to 10 minutes.
-So it’s up to you to choose how much time you’ve got to dedicate to exercise today.
-But before you go straight for the 60-second sesh and call it a day, consider these tips first.
+It’s up to you to choose how much time you’ve got to dedicate to exercise on any given day, but before you go straight for the 60-second sesh, consider these tips first:

 - One way to increase intensity without running out of breath is to focus on engaging the muscles.
 Doing crunches?
 Really tighten your abs as you raise your shoulders off the floor.